About the guide

 In the absence of a mechanism to address this problem stated above, the CEOs established the MVSC to improve signage.

-Comprised of five Inner Melbourne Councils – Maribyrnong, Melbourne, Port Phillip, Stonnington and Yarra – and the Department of Transport, the MVSC started work in 2013, developing ’business rules’ for the design and installation of signs by local and State government bodies.
+Comprised of five Inner Melbourne Councils – Maribyrnong, Melbourne, Port Phillip, Stonnington and Yarra – and the Department of Transport and Planning, the MVSC started work in 2013, developing ’business rules’ for the design and installation of signs by local and State government bodies.
 These rules were intended to improve the consistency, reliability and integration of direction and information signs.

 The MVSC’s first initiative is Wayfound Victoria: Wayfinding Guidelines.
 This guide encourages the use of common signing principles and guidelines for pedestrian, cycling, public transport and road signs in Victoria to make people’s journeys easier.
 It also includes design and technical information for a pedestrian signage system, and guidance for placing and installing the signs.